jiali-ms/JLM/README.md

  > A small hint here, use up your GPU memory by setting a bigger **num_steps** and **batch_size** to best reduce training time.

 ## Verify LM is correct
-Run the test.py in train folder, it will auto generate a random sentence with the trained model.
+Run the [test.py](https://github.com/jiali-ms/JLM/blob/master/train/test.py) in train folder, it will auto generate a random sentence with the trained model.
 If the sentence doesn't make sense to your language knowledge at all.
 One of the stage is not correctly setup.
 Here is an example of random generated sentence.
 > 自宅 に テレビ 局 で 電話 し たら 、 で も 、 すべて の 通話 が 実現 。

 ## Dump  the TF trained weights
 We strongly recommend you use ONNX instead.
 But for this example, we want **full** control and want to cutoff dependency to TF.
-Run the weights.py in the train folder to get a pickle of all the trainable parameters in the numpy format.
+Run the [weights.py](https://github.com/jiali-ms/JLM/blob/master/train/weights.py) in the train folder to get a pickle of all the trainable parameters in the numpy format.
 You can use the following command to even dump the txt format for other usage.
 > weiths.py -e 1 -v True

+Decoder part to be continued ...